Texas revives transgender ‘bathroom bill’ for public schools

 Republican Gov. Greg Abbott has said he wants to sign a bathroom bill into law.
 House Speaker Joe Straus, a Republican from San Antonio, has been even more vocal opposing one — saying it could hurt a Texas economy that has been among the country’s strongest in recent years.

 Top firms, chambers of commerce and lobbyists also have decried the bathroom bill in all forms as bad for business.
-Many Hollywood actors and music stars have suggested state boycotts, and the NFL and NBA have hinted at canceling future Texas events if it passes — even though Houston successfully hosted this year’s Super Bowl.
+Many Hollywood actors and music stars have suggested state boycotts, and the NFL and NBA have expressed concerns about it passing — even though Houston successfully hosted this year’s Super Bowl.

+Since 2004, Texas has hosted more combined Super Bowls, NBA All-Star Games (three) and NCAA men’s Final Fours (five) than any other state.
+San Antonio is scheduled to host another Final Four in 2018, and Dallas is hosting the 2018 women’s NCAA Final Four.

-Limiting the scope to schools could soften the kinds of costly boycotts that hit North Carolina after it approved its bathroom bill last year.
+Supporters described limiting the scope to schools as “middle ground” and hinted that it could soften the kinds of costly boycotts that hit North Carolina after it approved its bathroom bill last year.
 The NCAA pulled sporting events and the state faced losing billions of dollars in related economic fallout, though some opposition has quieted since North Carolina lawmakers voted in March for a partial repeal.

+Straus said in a statement that the House amendment “will allow us to avoid the severely negative impact” of the original Senate bill, which was closer to what North Carolina’s original looked like.

 If the Legislature succeeds “in forcing discrimination into Texas law, you can bet that Lambda Legal will be on the case before the next school bell rings,” Jennifer C. Pizer, senior counsel and director of law and policy at the national gay rights group Lambda Legal, said in a statement.